SWesterburger/Homework-1/README.md

      *Sranantongo, Suriname's mostly used language*

     It is no coincidence the founders specificaly named their new company Adyen: to do it all over again.
 Van der Does and Schuijff previously founded a payment operator company called Bibit, which was acquired by Royal Bank of Scotland in 2004 for €001MM.
-Exactly two years later - on the day their *lock-up* period expired - they decided they wanted to 'start all over again'.
+Exactly two years later - on the day their *lockup* period expired - they decided they wanted to 'start all over again'.
 The result?
 Adyen.

     Bibit started as a billing platform for small amounts of content.
 Amsterdam-based exchange AEX was one of the first customers using Bibit to sell financial information.
 Later on Bibit pivoted into payments and became on of the first companies to process the growing number of online payments as a result of the growing e-business model.[<sup>2</sup>](https://startupjuncture.com/2014/01/22/payments-startup-adyen)